This page is about steps you can take to look after yourself and your family financially during the COVID-19 pandemic

 Please click the links below to visit each section

 Six changes you need to know about

-- Many lenders will now be contacting customers that have negotiated reduced repayments or taken up a repayment deferral to see if they can return to normal payments.
+- Many lenders are now contacting customers that had taken up a loan repayment deferral or negotiated reduced repayments to see if they can return to normal payments.